 Each state has its own process of becoming a medical marijuana patient.
 Most require formal registration with the state’s department of health, while California mandates only a piece of paper from a doctor.

 To obtain your medical marijuana patient card through your state’s Department of Health Services, a physician must validate a qualifying medical condition during an exam and fill out the required documentation.
 Then, you can apply for a medical marijuana card.
+The application process is typically a series of forms that can be completed online through the state’s site.
+The approval process can take weeks, and once approved you will receive access to an online portal that supports your experience as a patient.

 Your rights as a medical marijuana patient vary based on your home state.
 Check out your state laws for medical marijuana here.